Chart Color Schemes

 Heidelberg has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 20 projects likely to affect the area.
-Notable projects include Austin Hospital Emergency Department Expansion, Rosanna Village Masterplan & Redevelopment, The Austin Heidelberg, and Heidelberg Structure Plan Implementation.
-Below is a list detailing those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 20 projects that may impact this region.
+Notable projects are Austin Hospital Emergency Department Expansion, The Austin Heidelberg, Heidelberg Structure Plan Implementation, and Bulle Apartments.
+Below is a list of the most relevant ones.

 Professional plan users can use the search below to filter and access additional projects.